Queenstown to Glenorchy: One Of NZ’s Most Scenic Drives

 How long does it take?

-The drive itself is only 45 Kilometres and can be done in 30 minutes.
+The drive itself is only 45 kilometers and can be done in 45 minutes.
 However, the point of the scenic drive is to stop along the way and take in the scenery.
-With multiple stops and taking some pictures, it took us just over an hour one way.
+With multiple stops and taking some pictures, it took us just around an hour and a half one way.